 Whether or not this bird should top the list of natural aphrodisiacs is yet to be seen.
 But there is enough support that cultural anthropologist Marilyn Ekdahl Ravicz included a section on poultry, (including turkey) in her book Erotic Cuisine.
-However she encouraged the use of turkey in combination with such known aphrodisiac foods as cranberries, sweet potatoes, nutmeg and wine.
-Her theory being that aphrodisiac ingredients “potentiate one another.” …makes you start to think a Holiday feast may just make for more than a full belly.
+However, she encouraged the use of turkey in combination with such known aphrodisiac foods as cranberries, sweet potatoes, nutmeg and wine.
+Her theory is that aphrodisiac ingredients “potentiate one another.”
+It makes you start to think a holiday feast may just make for more than a full belly.